 Forty years ago, when a gay club in New Orleans, Louisiana was set ablaze, police barely investigated.
 No one was convicted.
-The newspapers ignored the story and not a single politician spoke out.
+The newspapers ignored the story and not a single politician spoke up.

-Today Republicans, who until recently were fighting tooth and nail against marriage equality, are universally condemning the atrocity in Orlando.
+Today, Republicans — who only recently were fighting marriage equality tooth and nail — are universally condemning the atrocity in Orlando.

 They may not be allies of LGBTs yet, but the fact that they’re no longer indifferent to violence against LGBTs is something.

 On the other side, Democrats are quick to seek a solution in gun control.